Security Index from Input/Output Data: Theory and Computation

-In answering this question, our primary contributions can be summarized as follows: \begin{enumerate} \item We develop a data-driven security index which can be computed solely from I/O data, without any model parameters. \item We establish a sufficient condition under which the data-driven security index coincides with the model-based security index. \item We present an algorithm to compute the data-driven security index. \item We prove that the data-driven security index is NP-hard to compute. \item We derive a polynomial-time algorithm to compute an upper bound of this index. \end{enumerate} Several studies have examined data-driven security issues \citep{2023TACShi, 2021L-CSSPasquialetti}, but most existing research focuses on detecting and identifying attacks.
-While our recent work \citep{2025ShinoharaACC} proposed data-driven resilience assessment metrics against sparse sensor attacks, this paper considers a more general problem by incorporating actuator attacks alongside sensor attacks.
+In answering this question, our primary contributions can be summarized as follows: \begin{enumerate} \item We develop a data-driven security index which can be computed solely from I/O data, without any model parameters. \item We establish a sufficient condition under which the data-driven security index coincides with the model-based security index. \item We present an algorithm to compute the data-driven security index. \end{enumerate} Several studies (e.g., \citep{2021L-CSSPasquialetti}) have examined data-driven security issues, but most existing research focuses on detecting and identifying attacks.
+While our recent work \citep{2026ShinoharaACC} proposed data-driven resilience assessment metrics for sparse sensor attacks, this paper considers a more general problem by incorporating actuator attacks alongside sensor attacks.

 The remainder of this paper is organized as follows.
 Section \ref{section:problem} presents preliminary descriptions of the system model, data model, attack model, and model-based security index.
 In Section \ref{section:data-driven}, we give the definition of the data-driven security index and establish a sufficient condition under which the data-driven and model-based indices coincide.
-Additionally, we present an algorithm to compute the index as well as a polynomial-time algorithm to compute an upper bound of it.
-Numerical examples are provided in Section \ref{section:simulation}, and this paper concludes in Section \ref{section:conclusion}.
+Additionally, we present an algorithm to compute the index.
+This paper concludes in Section \ref{section:conclusion}.